ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/FBB-SBA.md

 length: short

 single: no  #mark yes if an individual NO CAPS
 description: In the wake of Hurricane Maria, empowered small businesses with information and resources in 94% of the municipalities across Puerto Rico.
-The hurricane knocked out 80 percent of Puerto Rico’s utility poles and left all 3.4 million residents without electricity, meaning personal outreach and coalition building was essential to reaching communities in need.
+The hurricane knocked out 80% of Puerto Rico’s utility poles and left all 3.4 million residents without electricity, meaning personal outreach and coalition building was essential to reaching communities in need.
 #description of why there winning award, in an excel spreadsheet
 category: sba #reference list of categories
 agency: Small Business Administration #name of agency, capitalize first letter of each name